bennyistanto/site/notebook/README.md

 ---

-### Notebook 3: Rename Assets to Match QMD Files
+### Notebook 3: Rename Assets to Match QMD Files (Optional)

 **File:** `3_squarespace_rename_assets.ipynb`

-**Purpose:** Renames downloaded assets to match their associated QMD files for better organization.
+**⚠️ This step is OPTIONAL.** If your original image filenames from Squarespace are clean and organized, you can skip this notebook.

+**When to use this:**

+- Your Squarespace exported images have messy, random filenames
+- You want better organization with meaningful filenames
+- You need to easily identify which images belong to which pages

 **What it does:**

 - Scans QMD files for image references
 - Identifies which assets are used in which QMD files
-- Renames assets based on the QMD filename (e.g., `2020-01-15-blog-post-01.png`)
+- Renames assets based on the QMD filename and adds sequential numbering
 - Updates image paths in QMD files to reflect new names
 - Preserves unused assets with original names

+**Example:**
+If you have a page called `2025-blog-helloworld.qmd` with multiple images, the script will rename them as:

+- `2025-blog-helloworld-01.png`
+- `2025-blog-helloworld-02.png`
+- `2025-blog-helloworld-03.png`
+- And so on...

+This makes it easy to identify which images belong to which page at a glance.

 **Input:**

 - QMD files
 - Downloaded assets

 **Output:**

-- Renamed assets
+- Renamed assets with meaningful filenames
 - Updated QMD files with corrected image paths

 **Note:** Assets that aren't referenced in any QMD file will not be renamed.
 This helps identify unused or orphaned assets.